digitalcrafted/nuxt-fetch-tailwind-blog/README.md

-# Coding challenge Response for Julian and Michi
+# Coding challenge Solution for Julian and Michi

 Hi Julian and Michi,